The100Archive/website/README.md

 It contains:

-* All Current ExpressionEngine Template Files
+* ExpressionEngine Template Files
-* All CSS + JS
+* All CSS + JS For Templates

 We will be opening up to developer volunteers shortly.
 Help us build a better platform!